xan4k5/xan4ks/README.md

 -  Hey, im xan4ks.
 -  Im into programming.
--  Right now, im learning Java.
+-  Right now im learn nothing:(
 -  I do not wanna team up with anyone in the near future sry.
 -  Discord - xan4ks